 Implementation in Reality: Implementing the use of clock skew involves setting a predefined tolerance window within which token expiration times are considered valid.
 For example, if a token’s expiration time is set to 2:00 PM, introducing a clock skew of 5 minutes on both the client and server sides would mean that the token remains valid until 2:05 PM.

-In practice, an e-commerce platform could adopt a clock skew of 2 minutes to accommodate slight time variations and ensure that users can complete their purchases without being suddenly logged out.
-Similarly, a travel booking application might set a clock skew of 3 minutes, allowing travelers to finalize bookings even if their device’s clock is slightly out of sync with the server.
+In practice, an e-commerce platform could adopt a clock skew of 1–2 minutes to accommodate slight time variations and ensure that users can complete their purchases without being suddenly logged out.
+Keep the skew small: large skews quietly extend token validity and can undermine the point of short-lived access tokens.

 In conclusion, the best practice of using clock skew in JWT token expiration validation is a pragmatic approach to harmonizing security and user experience.
 By acknowledging and accommodating minor time discrepancies, organizations can maintain a seamless and secure authentication process, mitigating the risk of premature token expirations while upholding the integrity of their systems.
 This practice exemplifies a user-centric mindset while adhering to robust security principles.